2 dead as severe weather moves eastward through central US

-OKLAHOMA CITY (AP) - Authorities say at least two people have died as a strong storm system that included possible tornadoes pushed its way eastward through the central United States, leaving demolished homes, damaged vehicles and uprooted trees in its wake.
+A man in northeast Arkansas and a woman in south central Kentucky both were killed as the storm that also included strong winds, hail and heavy rain that triggered flooding muscled its way through the area, according to authorities.Full Story >

-A man in northeast Arkansas and a woman in south central Kentucky both were killed as the storm that also included heavy winds, rain and hail muscled its way through the area.
+A man in northeast Arkansas and a woman in south central Kentucky both were killed as the storm that also included strong winds, hail and heavy rain that triggered flooding muscled its way through the area, according to authorities.Full Story >

-In northeast Arkansas, an 83-year-old man was killed after high winds toppled a trailer home.
-Clay County Sheriff Terry Miller told KAIT-TV that Albert Foster died Saturday night after the home was blown into a pond.

-In rural, south central Kentucky, 79-year-old Dallas Jane Combs died after a suspected tornado hit her Adairville home Saturday evening, Logan County Sheriff's Department told television station WKRN.
+As part of the NWS’ Severe Weather Awareness Week, WAFB wants you to know more about: Tornadoes.Full Story >

 Heavy rain returns Friday through early Sunday, setting the Ohio River up for its highest flood level since 1997.Full Story >